 Premature birth can cause physical disabilities in the baby like low weight, low-fat content in the body, very little activity, fluctuation in body temperature, lack of coordination in movements, difficulty in feeding, etc. If the baby is born at a very early stage, then it is prone to more chronic illnesses like pneumonia, anemia, brain hemorrhage, hypoglycemia neonatal sepsis, etc. Mostly, the earlier the birth, the more complicated the issues are.

 When a baby is born, some signs can be observed to find out if the baby is born prematurely or not.
-Some of the symptoms include fine hair all over the body, disproportionately large head to the body, low body temperature, respiratory problems, etc. All of these signs need to be checked when a baby is born to be sure that it is not a premature baby.
+Some of the symptoms include fine hair all over the body, a disproportionately large head to the body, low body temperature, respiratory problems, etc. All of these signs need to be checked when a baby is born to be sure that it is not a premature baby.

 Common causes of premature birth